Azure/azure-functions-durable-powershell/README.md

 This repo hosts the standalone Durable Functions SDK for PowerShell.
 Compared to the Durable Functions SDK that comes built-in with the Azure Functions PowerShell worker, this standalone SDK contains performance enhancements, more features, and key bug fixes that would have required a breaking release.
 For more information on this release, please see [this article](TODO).

-> The standalone Durable Functions SDK implementation is currently in **preview**.
-For production workloads, we recommend continuing to use the built-in Durable Functions SDK which is hosted in [this repo](https://github.com/Azure/azure-functions-powershell-worker).
+> The standalone Durable Functions SDK implementation is **generally available (GA)** and is recommended for production workloads.
+If necessary, you can continue to use the built-in Durable Functions SDK hosted in [the PowerShell worker repo](https://github.com/Azure/azure-functions-powershell-worker), but it may not receive new features or bug fixes, and it may be eventually removed from the worker.

 ⚡ Find us in the [PowerShell Gallery](https://www.powershellgallery.com/packages/AzureFunctions.PowerShell.Durable.SDK) ⚡.